racerxr650r/avrOS/doc/MANUAL.md

 In the example of the help command above, some of the commands have `(-r)` postpended.
 These commands passed `true` as the third parameter in the `ADD_COMMAND()` macro call.
 This means the command can be called with a `-r` flag.
-When this is done, the CLI will call the command function repeatedly until the user presses <cntrl>-C. An example is the `que -r` command.
+When this is done, the CLI will call the command function repeatedly until the user presses `<cntrl>-C`.
+An example is the `que -r` command.
 ```
 cliUart_RxQue        Capacity:        8 Max:       1